Suomisaundi: 2000s

-Initially there was criticism of Suomisaundi because early examples of the genre suffered from lack of production standards and inconsistent quality.
-These criticisms, however, grew increasingly inaccurate as the average production quality improved significantly and the availability of music improved significantly.
-In 2000 Tim Thick launched Thixx'n'Dixx, a website that hosted a massive catalogue of Suomisaundi in an easy-to-access format.
+Suomisaundi was initially criticised for its inconsistent quality and lack of production standards, though it became more refined and popular with time.
+In 2000, Tim Thick launched Thixx'n'Dixx, a website that hosted a massive catalogue of suomisaundi in an easy-to-access format.
 Thixx'n'Dixx grew so popular that it was mentioned in a pop music program on Finnish national TV.
 Tim is widely credited for being the first to produce tracks closely resembling the modern Suomisaundi in -94, earning him a cult status within the global Goa trance DJ and party organiser community over the course of the following year.

-After site-hosting problems and excessive bandwidth usage, the Thixx'n'Dixx site operates nowadays merely as a suomisaundi link catalogue, offering links to individual suomisaundi artist pages at mikseri.net, which is a Finnish MP3 community for unsigned/independent artists.
+After site-hosting problems and excessive bandwidth usage, the Thixx'n'Dixx site now operates as a link catalogue to individual artist pages at mikseri.net, which is a Finnish MP3 community for unsigned/independent musicians.
 Another popular MP3 download site for suomisaundi music is the Antiscarp-website, hosted by members of the Finnish psytrance group Salakavala.

 Since 2000, the global interest in Finnish trance has grown significantly, with many Finnish groups touring internationally and performing to a growing global fan base.
-However, usually outside Finland, the Suomi-style is still considered an eccentricity within the context of the psytrance genre.
+However, outside Finland, the Suomi-style is still typically considered an eccentricity within the context of the psytrance genre.
 Most notable suomisaundi audiences outside Finland are in Russia, Ukraine, Japan and Australia.
 The Japanese label, 6-Dimension Soundz, concentrates almost exclusively on releasing suomi-style trance.